Fiat Duna: Argentina

 In Argentina the four-door Duna was released in 1987, and from 1990 was the best-selling car in the market for almost six years.
 It was commonly used as a taxi, predominantly with compressed natural gas (CNG) conversions.

-Fiat produced the Duna and Duna Weekend in the Sevel factory in El Palomar until 2000 with a total of 257,559 units built there.
+Fiat produced the Duna and Duna Weekend in the Sevel factory in El Palomar until 2000, with a total of 257,559 units built there.
 The Duna was not sold in the United Kingdom.

-On July 1989, the Duna established 17 South American records of 25,000 km on the Rafaela speedway, after driving for a total time of 170 hours, 44 minutes at an average speed of 148,4 km/h (91 mph).
+In July 1989, the Duna established 17 South American records of 25,000 km on the Rafaela speedway, after driving for a total time of 170 hours, 44 minutes at an average speed of 148,4 km/h (91 mph).
 The vehicles chosen for the test were three Duna SCV with a 1.5-litre engine with 60 kW (82PS; 81 hp).

 Innocenti Elba

 The Innocenti Elba was a rebadged version of the Fiat Elba estate.
 It replaced the Fiat Duna Weekend in 1991 for the Italian market, and continued to be offered until 1997.

 It was the last car to be sold under the Innocenti marque.
 In 1990 Fiat had acquired the remains of the Innocenti concern and for a few years they pursued a strategy of importing basic Fiat models from low cost non-Italian Fiat subsidiaries, and badging them as Innocentis in order to differentiate them from the company's Italian-built Fiat badged cars.